nicholsons/comp0034_week3_old/README.md

 # COMP0034 week 3 code to support the activities on Moodle

 The code in this repository supports the activities in Moodle.
-It is not intended to function as an exemplar or
+It is not intended to function as an exemplar or as a standalone repository.

 ## Contents